 Because of the similarities with the more recognized Marfan syndrome, it is difficult to determine the true incidence of CCA in the general population.
 However, molecular genetic testing can confirm a diagnosis of CCA and should allow researchers to obtain a more accurate idea of its incidence in the future.

 A diagnosis of CCA is suspected based upon a thorough clinical evaluation and identification of characteristic findings.
-A diagnosis may be confirmed by molecular genetic testing which detects FBN-2 mutations in approximately 75 percent of cases.
+A diagnosis may be confirmed by molecular genetic testing which detects an FBN-2 gene variant in approximately 75 percent of patients.

 The treatment of CCA is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, surgeons, cardiologists, orthopedists, and other health care professionals may need to systematically and comprehensively plan an affect child’s treatment.
+Pediatricians, surgeons, cardiologists, orthopedists, and other health care professionals may need to plan an affect child’s treatment systematically and comprehensively.

 Physical therapy, often started during childhood, may be used to treat joint contractures.
 Physical therapy can improve joint mobility and lessen the effects of muscular hypoplasia.
-In many cases, joint contractures improve without treatment (spontaneously) as individuals grow older.
-However, in some cases, surgery may be necessary to treat contractures.
+In many people, joint contractures improve without treatment (spontaneously) as individuals grow older.
+However, for some people, surgery may be necessary to treat contractures.
 Kyphoscoliosis is often progressive and severe and may necessitate treatment with braces or surgery.